Meet the Local Leader: Jarmila Yu

 3. Access to space

-Business rates and location costs are crippling some businesses.
+Business rates and location costs are crippling some businesses, and now, with added employment costs, it’s really a tough time for businesses.
 If there could be support available for the first five years of a business, in terms of office space/retail unit support, that would be much appreciated.
-This may even help improve the negative statistic of how so few businesses continue after the first five years.
+This may even help improve the negative statistic of how few businesses continue after the first five years.

 Read Enterprise Nation's Access to Space report